Stuffed Pepper Soup

 This easy stuffed pepper soup turns a dinner favorite into an even cozier one-pot meal.
 It’s loaded with ground beef, rice, bell peppers, onion, tomatoes, and a variety of spices.

 Although it may seem like I’m cheating on my classic stuffed peppers recipe (which is a fan favorite around here), this stuffed pepper soup has its perks.
-It’s a one-pot meal, it takes a bit less time to cook, and it excludes the whole stuffing process.
+It’s a one-pot meal, it takes less time to cook, and it excludes the whole stuffing process.
 That makes it a meal prep winner for sure!

 And if you’re a big fan of soup season, I can definitely see this being one of those soup recipes you rely on when you don’t know what to cook for dinner.
-It’s healthy, homey, perfectly filling, and will leave everyone completely satisfied.
+It’s healthy, comforting, perfectly filling, and will leave everyone completely satisfied.

 Easy Stuffed Pepper Soup Ingredients

 In terms of flavor, I’d say this recipe is a mix between my stuffed peppers and a pot of chili (minus the beans).
-The base includes beef broth, fire-roasted tomatoes, and tomato sauce.
-Then the soup gets filled with seasoned ground beef, chopped veggies, and cooked rice.
-And for a little extra garnish, chopped parsley and shaved parmesan always make it look extra special!

 Helpful tip: Cook the rice al dente before adding it to the soup.
 The rice will naturally soften a bit further in the soup pot.